 SES is very excited to be part of this new initiative, supported by the Government of Canada through Western Economic Diversification Canada.
 We are also partnering with the Saskatoon CarShare Co-operative, Affinity Credit Union, Exa Energy Consulting, Radiance Cohousing, Saskatchewan Research Council, Saskatoon Light & Power, the SES Solar Co-operative, Sun Country Highway, and Wardell Gillis Law, to bring this unique project to fruition.

-The use of electric vehicles is growing, in particular with countries banning the sale of new gasoline and diesel cars, such as Netherlands (2020), Norway (2023), India (2030), and France & Britain (2040).
+The use of electric vehicles is growing, in particular with countries banning the sale of new gasoline and diesel cars, such as Austria and South Korea (2020), Norway (2025), India, Denmark, Germany, Ireland, Israel, Netherlands (2030), and France, China & Britain (2040).
 What’s unique is that our electric vehicles are powered by solar energy.
 The SES Solar Co-operative has installed one hundred and twenty-six solar panels, with 37.8 kilowatts of generation capacity, that will provide renewable energy into the Saskatoon grid to power the vehicles.

 Car-sharing programs are fast becoming useful ways for people to travel, especially if trying to cut down on the cost of expensive car ownership.
 The Saskatoon CarShare Co-operative members have 24-hour access to vehicles and only pay for what they use.
 We expect them to have many new members who will have access to electric vehicles as a result of this program.